Facades

 Milan, 24th April 2026

-A critical review by Nikola Perković, Chiara Bedon, Jure Barbalić, and Vlatka Rajčić
+A research study by Nikola Perković, Chiara Bedon, Jure Barbalić, and Vlatka Rajčić

 This is the challenge addressed by Nikola Perković, Chiara Bedon, Jure Barbalić, and Vlatka Rajčić, authors of the in-depth study “Study of Fire Resilience Challenges to Promote the Structural Use of Load‐Bearing Composite Timber‐Glass Walls: Experimental and Numerical Analysis.”